DGET

 19 - If the "database" range does not include column headings, then #VALUE! is returned.

-22 - If "field" does not match one of the column headings, then #VALUE! is returned.
+20 - If the "database" range only includes column headings, then #VALUE! is returned.